Scalable and robust regression models for continuous proportional data

 The benthic macroinvertebrate multivariate index (MMI) data from the 2017 National Lakes Assessment Survey \citep{US-Environmental-Protection-Agency2022-dp} and lake watershed covariates from LakeCat data \citep{Hill2018-eq} are joined based on the unique identifier of the lake (COMID).
-In Table~\ref{table:lake3}, we present three lakes that exhibit zero or very low MMI values, while Table~\ref{table:mmicovariate} outlines the details of the 9 selected LakeCat covariates.
+Table~\ref{table:mmicovariate} outlines the details of the 9 selected LakeCat covariates.